Gossamer Gear The Two Review

 The handles are inserted into the top of the tent.
 From there, pull the guylines tight, peg down, and adjust all the way around.
 If you have taller trees around, use the additional guylines to provide more points to keep the walls from falling inward — especially in wind and rain.

-This tent wins a Best Buy Award because of its lower relative price.
+This tent is of excellent price and qualified in our consideration as a best buy award winner.
 While it's not the lightest, it offers a nice balance of performance and excellent liveability, all at a good price.
 It comes highly recommended to any backpacker that doesn't mind carrying a couple of extra ounces as a tradeoff to saving a chunk of change and living in luxury.
 In the ultralight tent world, this fully enclosed, trekking pole tent-set up is on the lower end of the price spectrum.
 Its nylon construction also offers superior durability in comparison to other lighter tents that use much more delicate materials.

 The Gossamer Gear The Two is a favorite amongst thru-hikers and the average backpacker for its super spacious and reliable design, which is an excellent value.
 While it's not the lightest option out there, it weighs in at just about two pounds, which feels like a water bottle in your backpack.
 It's one that we'd recommend to most friends because of its durable construction.
 Plus, the price is right for its excellent performance.